 Automotive Testing Expo made a successful return to the Chennai Trade Centre on 19-21 March 2014.
-The increase in exhibitor numbers from 108 in 2012 to 125 this year indicated the increasing importance of the show to the Indian automotive industry.
+The increase in exhibitor numbers from 108 in 2012 to 125 last year indicated the increasing importance of the show to the Indian automotive industry.

 There was also an excellent visitor turnout, as Dominic Cundy, managing director, automotive events division, UKIP Media & Events Ltd, noted: “People are happy, they’re having good conversations and fruitful negotiations,” he said.
 “The slowdown [in the car market] has not affected the show, as OEMs have to invest in reducing production costs and improving the technology that makes their development programmes more efficient.”

 Commenting on the show, David Tessore, development manager, Powertrain Test Systems at exhibitor AVL India, said, “India is a growing market and an ideal place to have a show like this.”

 Haldenwang-based MAHA-AIP has been exhibiting at the Indian show since 2010.
 It too emphasised the event’s importance: “The show helps us to keep up with the trends in the Indian market.
 We think it is very important to be present here,” said the company’s Michael Eberle.